SomaLogic/Canopy/README.md

 #Display the first five rows and columns of the adat
 first_five_columns = [x[0] for x in adat.columns[:5]]
 HTML(adat.head(5)[first_five_columns].to_html()) # Need to use HTML & to_html() here to display nicely for this README
+# Output is left-right scrollable in both this readme and Jupyter notebooks
 ```